A friend asked me “How do I learn Swahili in three months?” So I wrote this quick guide on “How to learn Swahili” for him.

 The tutors on italki are frequently affordable — they start from as little as US$5 a class (of 30-60 minutes) — which means that the credits you’ll get with the below link are good for one to two classes!

-Just a word that you don’t really need to stress too much about Swahili pronunciation.
+Just a word that you don’t really need to stress too much about the difficulty of Swahili pronunciation.
+You do need to make an effort to pronounce Swahili correctly, but compared to many languages, Swahili pronunciation is easy.

 Swahili pronunciation is one of the easiest I’ve encountered in any language.
-I’d say it’s about as easy to pronounce as Bahasa Indonesia, one of the simplest languages to pronounce I’ve encountered.
+I’d say it’s about as easy to pronounce as Japanese, which is easy to pronounce (but that’s the only thing easy about it!).
+Swahili pronunciation is easy definitely easier than Spanish, French, German, and Italian (which I mention as many have studied these).

 As long as you’re making an effort to make the Swahili words sound natural, you’re probably intelligible enough.